-IV.
-A - Capital Budget Expenditures NONE
+- IV.
+A Capital Budget Expenditures NONE - IV.
+B Expenditures by Object Or Purpose

 Acquisition and construction costs not reflected elsewhere on the fiscal note and description of potential financing methods.
 NONE IV.
 D - Capital FTE Detail: FTEs listed by classification and corresponding annual compensation.
 Totals agree with total FTEs in Part IVB.